 The Wings Hotel DeCamondo – Best Mid-Range Accommodation in Style Near Galata

-While this unique Istanbul hotel is not really in the building of an old mansion or palace, it still has its own history and story to tell which you can learn about once there.
-I really wanted to let you guys know about it as I believe it is one of the best places where to stay in the Istanbul Karakoy neighborhood (especially if you are looking to be close to Galata Tower) just because this hotel is simply awesome.
+While this unique Istanbul hotel is not really in the building of an old mansion or palace, it still has its own history and story to tell which you can learn once there.
+It is one of the nicest places where to stay in the Karakoy neighborhood (especially if you are looking to be close to Galata Tower) just because this hotel is simply awesome.